Million Doll: Media

+Manga

-MangaMillion Doll began as a web manga written and illustrated by Ai.
-It was first serialized on Comic Smart's free manga website Ganma with its first chapter being published in December 2013.
+Million Doll began as a web manga written and illustrated by Ai.
+It was first serialized on Comic Smart's free manga website Ganma! with its first chapter being published in December 2013.
 Comic Earth Star published the first two tankōbon volumes on June 26, 2015.

 Anime

 An anime adaptation produced by Asahi Production was announced in the March 2015 issue of Newtype magazine.
 The adaptation is directed by Keiichiro Kawaguchi (episode 1) and Tomio Yamauchi (episodes 6 through 12) and written by Momoko Murakami, with a series premiere on July 6, 2015.
+Crunchyroll streamed the series.